 - Hero with Bad Publicity: Mastermind's powers and the general respectability of the Hellfire Club make the X-Men look like menaces during their battle there.

 - Hope Spot: Charles Xavier uses his powers to seal the Phoenix away inside Jean's mind, and Scott proposes marriage to her.
-They share a relieved kiss...and then get beamed onto a Shi'Ar Imperial cruiser.
+They share a relieved kiss...and then get beamed onto a Shi'Ar Imperial cruiser, where they find out Jean is to be executed for the actions she committed as the Dark Phoenix.

-- Homage: Not many people know this, but the Logo Joke seen in the page image was based on the cover to the first issue of the Roy Thomas / Neal Adams run◊.
-It might be something of a metafictional The Worf Effect, given that the Living Monolith doesn't crack the logo or send the X-Men sprawling.
+- Homage: The Logo Joke seen in the page image was based on the cover to the first issue of the Roy Thomas / Neal Adams run◊.

 - Interrupted Cooldown Hug: Near the climax, Scott is talking Dark Phoenix down, trying to appeal to Jean's better nature with The Power of Love, with her face getting noticeably less inhuman and softer...until Professor Xavier mind-blasts her from behind, and she returns to full-fledged psychosis.